MillenniumMachines/millenniummachines.github.io/docs/long-john/assembly_manual/assembly_manual.md

 !!! info annotate "Are you building an LDO kit?"
     LDO has written a fantastic supplementary guide for the wiring included with their kit, which is pre-cut, pre-crimped, and pre-soldered!
 If you're building an LDO kit then check out their guide [here!](https://www.ldomotion.com/#/guide/Milo-CNC-V15-Wiring-Guide)

 Plug the toolsetter into the `Z_MAX` endstop connector.
-Note that your wire colours may be different than what's shown in the images.
+Note that your wire colours may be different than those shown in the images.

 ![Long-John Toolsetter wiring diagram](./img/toolsetter_wiring.png){: .shadow}